sarah323/Benchmarking_project/Scripts/PipelineB.md

 # HG002 WES chr22 Subsampling and Variant Calling Workflow (GRCh38) (Direct chr22 alignment)

 This repository documents a complete workflow for processing **HG002 whole-exome sequencing (WES)** data, restricting analysis to **chromosome 22**, subsampling to multiple coverage depths, performing **GATK variant calling**, and benchmarking results using **hap.py** against GIAB truth sets.
-(The main difference between this pipelineB and pipelineA is that in pipelineB we aligned the fastq R1 and R2 files to the GRCh38_chr22 reference, while in pipelineA we aligned the fastq files to the whole GRCh38 reference first, then we subsampled the resulted bam file to chromosome 22).
+(The main difference between pipeline B and pipeline A is that in pipeline B, we aligned the FASTQ R1 and R2 files directly to the GRCh38_chr22 reference from the start.
+In contrast, in pipeline A, we first aligned the FASTQ files to the entire GRCh38 reference and then subsampled the resulting BAM file to chromosome 22.).

 ---